Top 5 reasons to develop a mobile app in 2025

 Choose the technical strategy based on the product

-For a market-oriented MVP, a version developed in Flutter or React Native allows for rapid iteration and validation of usage.
+For an MVP geared toward market testing, a version developed in Flutter or React Native allows for rapid iteration and usage validation.
 For demanding performance requirements or hardware-related functions, native remains the best option.
 The decision should be guided by expected metrics and the commercial schedule, not by technological trends.

-From a commercial perspective, market maturity reduces risks and increases monetization options.
-Startups can experiment with subscriptions, freemium models, or in-app purchases with accurate measurement loops.
+From a commercial perspective, market maturity reduces risk and increases monetization options.
+Startups can experiment with subscriptions, freemium, or in-app purchases with precise measurement loops.
 Access to talent and credible service providers makes the ramp-up trajectory more predictable and less costly than it was a few years ago.

 Conclusion

 5G, operational integration, and market maturity are complementary levers.
-Together, they not only improve the user experience but also transform the application into an asset that generates revenue and efficiency.
-If you are still unsure, start by defining the metrics that matter for your use case and validate a proof of concept that prioritizes business impact.
+Together, they not only improve the user experience but also transform the application into a revenue-generating and efficiency-enhancing asset.
+If you're still hesitant, start by defining the metrics that matter for your use case and validate a proof of concept that prioritizes business impact.

-- Website, PWA, or native app: which should you choose based on your needs?
+- Website, PWA, or native app: which one should you choose based on your needs?

-- What factors influence the price of a custom mobile app?
+- What factors influence the price of a custom mobile application?

 Alexis Chretinat - Business Strategist